awslabs/mountpoint-s3/doc/SEMANTICS.md

 These cases do not apply to newly created objects, which are always immediately visible through Mountpoint.
 Stale metadata can be refreshed by either opening the file or listing its parent directory.

 Mountpoint allows multiple readers to access the same object at the same time.
 However, a new file can only be written to sequentially and by one writer at a time.
 New files that are being written are not available for reading until the writing application closes the file and Mountpoint finishes uploading it to S3.
 If you have multiple Mountpoint mounts for the same bucket, on the same or different hosts, there is no coordination between writes to the same object.
-We recommend that your application does not write to the same object from multiple instances at the same time.
+Your application should not write to the same object from multiple instances at the same time.

 ### Optional metadata and object content caching